Passive Linear Continuous-Time Systems: Characterization Through Structure: Maximal matrix-convex invertible cones of Rational Functions

 \begin{Pn} Let $f(s)=\frac{1}{s}$ and $g(s)\equiv 1$ be a pair of scalar rational positive real functions, of degree 1 and 0, respectively.
 0.2cm

 A scalar positive real rational function can always be generated by iteratively taking positive scaling, summation and inversion of $f(s)$ and $g(s)$. \end{Pn}

-Thus, one can conclude that scalar rational $\mathcal{P}$ functions may be viewed as ${\rm\bf cic}\left(f, g\right)$ a convex invertible cone generated by the above $f(s)$ and $g(s)$.
-A comparable observation for state-space realization of the above $f$ and $g$, will be given in Example \ref{Ex:RealizationArray} below.
+Thus, one can conclude that scalar rational $\mathcal{PR}$ functions may be viewed as ${\rm\bf cic}\left(f, g\right)$ a convex invertible cone generated by the above $f(s)$ and $g(s)$.
+An analogous observation for state-space realization of the above $f$ and $g$, will be given in Example \ref{Ex:RealizationArray} below.
 0.2cm

-The fact that in the scalar case, matrix-convexity degenerates to classical convexity, simplified the discussion in this subsection.
-In the next subsection we address matrix-valued rational functions.
+The fact that in the scalar case, matrix-convexity degenerates to classical convexity, simplified the above discussion.
+We now proceed to matrix-valued rational functions.
+0.2cm